Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 #### Step 26

 Finally, let's add a command that takes a YouTube link, extracts audio from it, and plays it back to the channel.
-First, we need to make a class that takes processed `AudioTrack` instances and loads them into an `AudioPlayer`.
+First, we need to make a class taking processed `AudioTrack` instances and loads them into an `AudioPlayer`.
 The class this tutorial will make is the most basic implementation, but it is possible to design a "queue" system rather than an overriding system with a bit more requisite knowledge outside the scope of this tutorial.

 **Create** the following class: